Francis Hobler Jnr

-Francis Hobler Jnr (1796–1869) was a respected attorney and author.
+Francis Hobler Jnr (1796–1869) was a lawyer and writer.
 He was the son of James Francis Helvetius Hobler and Charlotte Elizabeth Claudon.
 Solicitor to the Licensed Victualler's Protection Society, he was also Secretary of the Numismatic Society of London and an active member of the Camden Society.

 A resident of London, Francis Hobler was often referred to as Francis Hobler Jnr., given that his father, also a respected attorney, practised law under the name of Francis Hobler.
 During his career, Francis Hobler was mentioned frequently in the newspapers of the day.
 Some items that feature cases undertaken by Francis include (but are not limited to):